 I’ve rented entire apartments, and also stayed in private rooms as part of someone else’s home.
 I’ve never felt unsafe, and often enjoy chatting with hosts to learn more about the place I’m visiting.

-Only once I’ve had an issue so serious I needed to escalate it to Airbnb, and they handled it immediately, re-booking me in a new place within two hours.
+On the rare occasion I have an issue so serious, I needed to escalate it to Airbnb, they’ve handled it immediately.
+Once, even re-booking me in a new place within two hours.

 2) FLIGHT TRACKERS

 I’ve written about how I find and book cheap flights.

 Google.com/flights and Skyscanner are my go-to’s for searching flight routes.
 Once I have a destination or route in mind, I use Hopper to predict future price drops, and always sign up for an email alert from Hipmunk to ensure I don’t miss out on savings.